 2.4.1.
+This permit supercedes and replaces R14-0039.
 This permit shall remain valid, continuous and in effect unless it is revised, suspended, revoked or otherwise changed under an applicable provision of 45CSR13 or any applicable legislative rule.

 2.5.
 Duty to Comply